28 August - 1 September 2014

 Cadets will be permitted to have their personal cellular phones throughout Parents' Weekend, so feel free to contact them directly.
 However, if you cannot reach your cadet, you can contact their squadron at the phone numbers listed below.

-To call your cadet, locate the proper squadron telephone number on the list below.
-To dial from on- or off-base, all seven digits are required (prefix 333).
+To call your cadet in his or her Squadron, locate the squadron telephone number on the list below.
+The prefix for the Academy is 333-XXXX.
 The area code for the Academy is 719.

 Please use the Cadet in Charge of Quarters (CCQ) number when calling a cadet.
 It can be very difficult to contact a cadet during the academic day.
 In most cases, you will have to leave a message for your cadet to return your call.
 If you must talk to a cadet (emergencies only), call the Air Officer Commanding (AOC) or the Commandant of Cadets Command Center at 333-2910.
 CCQ Duty Hours (times are subject to change): Weekends/Holidays: 6:00 a.m.–2:00 a.m.
 (11:00 p.m. on last day of weekend/holiday); Academic Days: 6:00 a.m.–11:00 p.m.

 Cadet Squadron Locations: Sijan Hall (S)—Squadrons 24-40; Vandenberg Hall (V)—Squadrons 1-23